Semantic Conventions for Microsoft Azure Cosmos DB

 db.cosmosdb.connection_modestringCosmos client connection mode.gateway; directConditionally Required [2]Experimental

-db.cosmosdb.request_chargedoubleRU consumed for that operation46.18; 1.0Conditionally Required when availableExperimental
+db.cosmosdb.request_chargedoubleRequest units consumed for the operation.46.18; 1.0Conditionally Required when availableExperimental

 db.cosmosdb.sub_status_codeintCosmos DB sub status code.1000; 1002Conditionally Required when response was received and contained sub-code.Experimental